Last Updated: June 3, 2026

 The first thing to always do is glance at your calculation settings.
 Check to make sure each of these three tasks has a Fixed Duration.

-With this calculation type, the duration estimate stays the same and the work and cost adjust accordingly based on resource assignments.
+With this calculation type, the duration estimate stays the same, and the work and cost are adjusted accordingly based on resource assignments.

 Assign the Group Facilitator and Instructional Designer to Task 1.
 What changed?

 Adjust the assignments.
 The instructional designer only needs to work a few hours daily.
 In the bottom view, change Units to 20% and click OK.
-The Group Facilitator will conduct five days of classes upfront, so enter 40 hours in the Work field and then click OK.
+For example, if the Group Facilitator conducts five one-day sessions upfront, enter 40 hours in the Work field for this resource in the bottom view and click OK.

 Did the duration change?
-Try this: assign the Group Facilitator 120 hours on this task and click OK.
-The resource is going to be over-allocated, but did the Duration change?
+Try this: In the work field at the bottom of the view, assign the Group Facilitator 120 hours on this activity and click OK.
+The resource will be assigned, but did the Duration change?

 Let’s assign some non-work resources.
 Material or Cost resources do not change the duration or the work, regardless of the assignment calculations.